 Gleena porcelain is dishwasher safe, but not recommended for the microwave.
 That said, nothing will happen to it right away besides getting really hot.
 However, frequent microwave use will shorten the life of your piece, and hairline cracks will develop.

-A small retail space is now a part of the studio.
 Stop in at 2114 S. Taylor Rd. in Cleveland Heights, Ohio to see Gleena in person.
-The shop is open Wednesday through Friday 12-6, and Saturday 11-4.
+The shop is open Wednesday through Friday 10-6, and Saturday 10-4.